Everything You Need to Know About a Successful Exit Strategy

 For example, your initial plan might be to bootstrap the business and rely on yourself and a small network to support the goals of the business without sacrificing a lot of equity.
 However, down the line, you may start growing like crazy and realize there’s something incredible about your product and its fit in the market.
 At this point, your vision might expand — what would happen if you scaled the business with outside help, or even went public with an IPO down the road?

-Ultimately, an exit strategy is all about determining the right path to achieve your desired outcome.
+Ultimately, a business exit strategy is all about determining the right path to achieve your desired outcome.
 While the endgame options seem relatively limited on the outside, the truth of the matter is, an exit strategy is as unique as the founder and business they’re operating.
 The only wrong way to go about an exit strategy is to not have one at all.

-The Benefits of an Exit Strategy
+The Benefits of Preparing a Business Exit Strategy

 An IPO or M&A event doesn’t happen overnight.
 Similarly, successfully navigating the exit process, whichever outcome it may be geared toward, is more like running a marathon than a sprint.
 Founders who create clear exit “training” plans up front aremore likely to succeed in the long-term, both in their individual and business goals.